Rahul18171/Tableau_Dashboard_Store_Project/README.md

 # Tableau Dashboard of Store
-Aim to this Dashboard Project Sales and Profit Analysis. https://public.tableau.com/app/profile/rahul.thakur2820/vizzes
+This Tableau Dashboard Project is about Sales and Profit Analysis of Store.

+Dashboard Given Link:
+https://public.tableau.com/app/profile/rahul.thakur2820/vizzes